 Configure the Sync Data to Transactions Action

-Now we're ready to configure our Sync Data to Transactions Action in our File Importer App.
+We're ready to configure our Sync Data to Transactions Action in our File Importer App.

-From the Advanced Designer page, select the Actions node from the sidebar on the left then choose Sync Data to Transaction Action.
+From the Advanced Designer page, select the Actions node from the sidebar on the left, then choose Sync Data to Transaction Action.

 The Sync Data to Transactions Action configuration screen will appear.
 Below are some tips on how to navigate these options: